Skip to main content

 Umbrella state (NATO)

-Lithuania boycotted the TPNW negotiations in 2017 and has consistently voted against the annual UN General Assembly resolutions on the Treaty, including in 2023.
+Lithuania boycotted the negotiations on the Treaty on the Prohibition of Nuclear Weapons (TPNW) in 2017 and has consistently voted against the annual UN General Assembly resolutions on the Treaty, including in 2024.
 Lithuania may sign and ratify the TPNW, but will have to make changes to its policies and practices to become compliant.

 TPNW Status